-Ability Scores in 5e are the most important part, and sometimes you really want them done fast.
+Ability Scores in 5E are the most crucial part, and sometimes you want them done fast.
 Point Buy isn’t particularly quick, and Rolling for them takes even longer.
-Luckily, if you don’t want the hassle of either and you want the party on more even footing with strengths and weaknesses, Standard Array can be a powerful ally, allowing you to use actions to select ability scores instead of minutes!
-So grab your Hasty Brew, and your Pen of Readable Writing, and we’ll give you speed!
+Luckily, suppose you don’t want the hassle of either, and you want the party on more even footing with strengths and weaknesses.
+In that case, Standard Array can be a powerful ally, allowing you to use actions to select ability scores instead of minutes!
+So grab your Hasty Brew and your Pen of Readable Writing, and we’ll give you speed!

 A Simple Explanation

-For a recap of what Ability Scores are and how to set them, check here for the basics.
-A Standard Array is set by the DM for ALL players.
+To recap what Ability Scores are and how to set them, check here for the basics.
+The DM sets a Standard Array for ALL players.
 There should be no variation in these, except with extreme caution as a reward everybody agrees with.
 Please do not punish bad players with in-game mechanics.
 It doesn’t help and makes the game feel worse.

 Easy, Fast, Made New

 As I stated in my earlier article, the basic Standard Array is 15, 14, 13, 12, 10, 8.
-Which leaves you with no particularly high or low numbers, and is a tighter range (even if only slightly) than I like to give my players.
+This leaves you with no particularly high or low numbers and is a tighter range (even if only slightly) than I like to give my players.
 The resulting numbers from this grant a wide range of what you’re good at.
-Personally, I’d prefer to give them something like 16, 15, 12, 11, 10, 8 or something similar to give them a chance at being really strong at one thing, while giving them mediocre spots to wrestle with.
-In one of my campaigns I have actually given my players 12, 10, 10, 10, 10, 8 since I have an easily accessible way of obtaining greater Ability Score Increases, which they were able to switch around as they pleased at a certain point.
+I prefer to provide them with something like 16, 15, 12, 11, 10, 8, or something similar to give them a chance at being really strong at one thing while giving them mediocre spots to wrestle with.
+In one of my campaigns, I have given my players 12, 10, 10, 10, 10, 8 since I have an easily accessible way of obtaining more significant Ability Score Increases, which they were able to switch around as they pleased at a certain point.
 You might even think of having multiple Standard Arrays if you still want your party to be able to build MAD characters as well!

 Perks and Flaws

-A short explanation, but for a simple topic such as this, there really isn’t that much to say, though this is definitely an option to consider if you want to make a lot of characters quickly, or introduce simpler options for new players.
-And as always, it’s your game and you should do what you feel is best for it.
-Now I just gotta find where I left my ultimate Rogue-barian…
+A short explanation, but for a simple topic such as this, there isn’t that much to say, though this is an option to consider if you want to make a lot of characters quickly or introduce more straightforward options for new players.
+And as always, it’s your game, and you should do what you feel is best for it.
+Now I have to find where I left my ultimate Rogue-barian…